stmrdus/KGC-Benchmark-Datasets/README.md

 [6] Kok, Stanley and Pedro M. Domingos.
 “Statistical predicate invention.”
 ICML '07 (2007).

+## To do

+Add more dataset

+## Acknowledgments

-[7] [research.lpca](https://github.com/merialdo/research.lpca): project analyzes the results of various models for Link Prediction on Knowledge Graphs using Knowledge Graph Embeddings
+[research.lpca](https://github.com/merialdo/research.lpca): project analyzes the results of various models for Link Prediction on Knowledge Graphs using Knowledge Graph Embeddings